 Change the texture: leave it a little chunky, or process it longer to give it a smoother consistency.

-Once it's made, I like to transfer it from my food processor to small 4-ounce jars with lids.
-One jar is the right amount to toss with pasta for two people.
+Pesto cubes are just the right size to add to roasted vegetables.
+One 4-ounce jar of pesto sauce is the right amount to toss with pasta for two people.

 🗒️ More healthy recipes with basil